exercism/rust/exercises/high-scores/README.md

 Your task is to build a high-score component of the classic Frogger game, one of the highest selling and addictive games of all time, and a classic of the arcade era.
 Your task is to write methods that return the highest score from the list, the last added score and the three highest scores.

+## Hints

+Consider retaining a reference to `scores` in the struct - copying is not necessary.
+You will require some lifetime annotations, though.

 ## Rust Installation

 Refer to the [exercism help page][help-page] for Rust installation and learning